Swallow (2019 film): Plot

-One afternoon, Hunter overhears Richie speaking with her psychiatrist on the phone, and realizes Richie has bribed the doctor to tell him what was discussed in Hunter's therapy sessions.
+One afternoon, Hunter overhears Richie speaking with her psychiatrist on the phone, and she realizes Richie has bribed the doctor to tell him what was discussed in Hunter's therapy sessions.
 This sends Hunter into a panic, and she swallows a miniature screwdriver.
 Luay finds her choking violently and calls 9-1-1.
-After undergoing surgery to remove the screwdriver, Michael and Katherine arrange to have Hunter committed to a psychiatric hospital for the next seven months until she delivers the baby, threatening that Richie will divorce her.
-Luay, who has warmed to Hunter, allows her to flee into the woods, and stages it to appear as though she had escaped.
+After undergoing surgery to remove the screwdriver, Michael and Katherine arrange to have Hunter committed to a psychiatric hospital for the next seven months until she delivers the baby, threatening that Richie will divorce her if she refuses to consent to hospitalization.
+Before they can leave for the hospital, Luay, who has warmed to Hunter, allows her to flee into the woods and stages it to appear as though she has escaped.

 Hunter hitchhikes to a motel and calls Richie, who begs her to return.
 She explains she had rushed into their marriage and pregnancy to make him happy.
-When she refuses to come back, he chastises and insults her.
+When she refuses to come back, he threatens and insults her.
 Hunter smashes her cell phone and spends the rest of the night watching television and eating soil from outside.
-The next day, she hitchhikes to the home of her biological father, William Erwin.
+The next day, she hitchhikes to the home of her biological father.
 At William's house, he is celebrating his birthday with family and friends.
 He and his wife Lucy assume Hunter is the parent of one of their daughter's friends, but she privately reveals her true identity to William.
 During an emotional conversation, William professes his shame for raping Hunter's mother.
 Hunter asks him if he is ashamed of her and whether she is like him, both of which he denies.

-Having obtained closure, Hunter visits a clinic and is prescribed medication to induce an abortion.
+Having obtained some closure, Hunter visits a clinic and is prescribed medication to induce an abortion.
 She takes the pills while eating lunch in a food court and experiences the abortion in a public restroom.